offbeatwp/documentation/basics__post_models.md

 #### `setup()`

-If some plugin or other implemenation requires a post to be in "the loop" you can run this method.
+If some plugin or other implementation requires a post to be in "the loop" you can run this method.

 #### `emd()`